-Join Garrick Chow for an in-depth discussion in this video Taking advantage of perks, part of Working in the On-Demand Economy.
+Join Garrick Chow for an in-depth discussion in this video Taking advantage of perks, part of Starting Your Career in the On-Demand Economy.

 Garrick Chow explains the basic structures of the on-demand economy and the skills and characteristics of successful on-demanders, so you can determine if on-demand work is the right fit for you.
 Then learn about the time commitment and expectations around pay, what the employer provides, and what one can expect from clients.
 Garrick then discusses tools to keep you organized, including how to best track income and expenses.

 Finally, the course offers tips and tricks and a case study based on the author's firsthand experience as an Uber driver.

 - Managing expectations from on-demand clients

 - Tracking expenses and mileage